jinyoung/aime/README.md

-# This is still a draft.
-It is scheduled to be released in early March.

 AI application development often requires a balance between leveraging the power of AI and maintaining object-oriented programming principles.
 Traditional frameworks like LangChain and Semantic Kernel offer robust solutions but may require developers to adapt their design patterns to fit the AI integration model.

-#### AIME Framework
+# Langobject Framework
-The AIME framework aims to integrate AI capabilities into applications without compromising the object-oriented design.
+The langobject framework aims to integrate AI capabilities into applications without compromising the object-oriented design.
 It does so by wrapping existing classes with AI-enhanced proxies that intercept method calls and optionally redirect them to AI services for processing.
 This approach allows developers to add AI functionalities with minimal changes to the existing codebase.

-Consider the following example where an existing Publisher class method generateJoke is enhanced with AI capabilities using AIME:
+Consider the following example where an existing Publisher class method generateJoke is enhanced with AI capabilities using langobject:

 ```js
     class Publisher{